 The dynamic and interactive Gantt chart in OpenProject can be displayed on the work package list.
 This allows a seamless transition from the list view to the Gantt chart view.

-Start and due dates can be easily updated by either setting the dates in the list view or using drag & drop in the Gantt chart.
+Start and due dates can be easily updated by either setting the dates in the list view or using drag & drop in the Gantt chart Thereby, you can choose between top-down and bottom-up planning.
 You can also create and visualize dependencies in the Gantt chart.